Cessna 188 Pacific rescue: The incident

 As the light conditions became darker, Prochnow considered ditching, but Vette encouraged him not to give up.
-So they also used a technique known as "aural boxing" to try to pinpoint the small plane; this took over an hour to complete.
+So, they also used a technique known as "aural boxing" to try to pinpoint the small plane; this took over an hour to complete.
 Once it had been done, they had a much better approximation of Prochnow's position.
 The DC-10 used its strobe lights to try to make itself more visible to the Cessna.
 It took some time, but eventually, Prochnow reported seeing light.
 This was not the DC-10, it was an oil rig, and Prochnow went towards it.
 This was identified as Penrod, which was being towed from New Zealand to Singapore.
 This gave Prochnow's exact position.
 After some confusion about the exact position of the Penrod, it was finally established that the estimates of the crew of the DC-10 were accurate.
-Prochnow was able to make it to Norfolk Island with his remaining fuel.
-He touched down on Norfolk Island after being in the air for twenty-three hours and five minutes.
+Prochnow reached Norfolk Island and landed after being in the air for twenty-three hours and five minutes.

-Events following the incident
+Later events

+Contemporary newspaper reports noted that Norfolk Island police were "angered" when Prochnow subsequently departed for Sydney without having the Cessna's direction-finding equipment repaired.

-McDonnell Douglas awarded the crew a certificate of commendation for "the highest standards of compassion, judgment and airmanship."
+McDonnell Douglas awarded the Air New Zealand crew a certificate of commendation for "the highest standards of compassion, judgment and airmanship."

+The incident was dramatised in the American 1993 made-for-TV movie Mercy Mission: The Rescue of Flight 771, which starred Scott Bakula as Jay Prochnow (which was changed to Perkins in the movie) and Robert Loggia as Gordon Vette.
+The plane used in the movie, a Boeing 767-200, was not in service at the time of the incident.

 Gordon Brooks was the flight engineer on Air New Zealand Flight 901 and was killed when the DC-10 crashed into Mount Erebus, Antarctica, on 28 November 1979.
-Vette published a book about the Flight 901 disaster, called Impact Erebus.
+Gordon Vette published a book about the Flight 901 disaster, called Impact Erebus.

-The incident was dramatised in the American 1993 made-for-TV movie Mercy Mission - the Rescue of Flight 771.
-It starred Scott Bakula as Jay Prochnow (which was changed to Perkins in the movie) and Robert Loggia as Gordon Vette.